ultraman-labs/terraform-beginner-bootcamp-2023/journal/week1.md

 [Module Sources](https://developer.hashicorp.com/terraform/language/modules/sources#s3-bucket)

 ## NOTE: Terraform Init Plan
 If in the file hierarchy, the top level variable.tf file is empty, and even if there's a hierarchical lower level variable.tf file, defined with module key-values, running `terraform plan` will raise an error.
-Saying that thera are referencing input variables that are undeclared.
+Saying that there are referencing input variables that are undeclared.
 So there are two options:

 - 1) Declare the input variables in the top level variables.tf file.